MyPreHealth

 In the year you plan to apply ...

-We have evidence that, all things being equal, if you apply in June you will have a higher success rate than if you wait to apply later in the summer.
+There is substantial evidence that, all things being equal, students who APPLY IN THE FIRST TWO WEEKS OF JUNE will have higher success rates than applying later in the summer.

 Requesting Letters of Recommendation